 Machine Models Overview

-The recent installation of advanced equipment, such as the Thompson 50-ton rotary friction welding center, underscores AFW’s commitment to boosting productivity and precision.
+Prices for these machines generally fall between $1,000 and $20,000 or more when you choose specialized options.
+The recent installation of advanced equipment, such as the Thompson 50-ton rotary friction welding center, shows AFW’s focus on higher productivity and tighter tolerances.

 One-Time Charges Impact